kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/secretengine.md

 ### SecretEngine Spec

-SecretEngine `.spec` contains information about the secret engine configuration and the [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md) reference which is used to connect vault server.
+SecretEngine `.spec` contains information about the secret engine configuration and an [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md) reference which is used to connect with a Vault server.

 SecretEngine `.spec` has the following fields:

 #### spec.vaultRef

-`spec.vaultRef` is a `required` field that specifies the [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md) reference which is used to connect vault server.
-It's a `LocalObjectReference` that means the AppBinding must be on the same namespace of the secret engine crd.
+`spec.vaultRef` is a `required` field that specifies an [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md) reference which is used to connect with a Vault server.
+AppBinding must be on the same namespace of the secret engine crd.

 ```yaml
 spec: